Faith-Olayiwola/Coffee-Shop-Sales-Customer-Insights-Dashboard/README.md

 # Coffee Bean Orders Analysis (Product, Loyalty, and Seasonal Trends Analysis)

 ## Table of Contents
 1. Project Overview
-2. Data Source
+2. Business Problem
-3. Tools
+3. Data Sources
-4. Data Cleaning and Preparation
+4. Data Cleaning and Transformation (Power Query)
-5. Objectives of the Project
-6. Results and Findings
-7. Recommendations and Conclusion
+5. Data Modelling
+6. DAX Measures Created
+7. Dasboard Design & Visuals
+   - Page 1: Overview Dashboard
+   - Page 2: Salesperson-details
+8. Key Insights from the Dashboard
+9. Tools Used
+10. Project Delieverables
+11. Potential Extensions

    ---
-   ## Project Overview
+   ## 1. Project Overview
-   This Project demonstrates end-to-end data collection and analysis skills, followed by data cleaning in **Power Query**, and finally performing explorative analysis and visualization in **Power Bi.**
+   This Project demonstrates end-to-end Coffee Bean Shop data collection, followed by data cleaning in **Power Query**, and finally performing explorative analysis and visualization in **Power Bi.**
    Interactive Power BI dashboard analyzing coffee bean sales to identify top-performing products, geographic revenue drivers, loyalty program effectiveness, and seasonal revenue fluctuations.
 Supports inventory decisions, marketing targeting, and retention strategies for a coffee retailer.
+   This dashboard support data-driven decision-making by summarizing coffee sales trends and highlighting areas that needs managerial attention.

 ---
+## 2. Business Problem
+The Coffee Bean Shop lacks a unified and interactive view of sales performance, cutomer geography, product prefernce, loyalty impact and seasonal/monthly trends across 2019-2022.
+Making it difficult for the business owner to quickly identify revenue drivers optimize inventory and product mix, targrt high -value markets, understand loyalty effects, and spot seasonal opportunities and declines to drive informed descisions on pricing, promotions, stocking, and expansion.
+A centralized dashboard is needed to transform the rae data into actionable insights that support better strategic and operational descisions.
+   ---
-   ## Data Source
+## 3. Data Source
    Coffee Bean Sales Raw Dataset (multi-table) was obtained from an online data professional.
 It has three Excel sheets.
    #### Worksheet One: Orders Details
    - Order ID